 Stack Technologies of A Mobile Application

 To develop an app like Uber, you need to create four different mobile apps: Android passenger, Android driver, iOS passenger, and iOS driver.
-Developers create IOS apps using Objective-C and Swift programming language, whereas Android app is developed using Java.
-But apart from them, there are few other technologies used by the developers.
+Developers create IOS apps using Objective-C and Swift programming languages, whereas Android apps are developed using Java.
+Apart from these, developers also use a few other technologies.
 These include:

-What Programming Languages Can I Use To Create A Food Delivery App Like Uber?
+What Programming Languages Can Be Used To Create A Food Delivery App Like Uber?

 If you want to develop an app like Uber, you can opt to integrate the following technologies:

-• Apache Cassandra – for managing huge volumes of data
+Apache Cassandra for managing vast volumes of data

 This is a quick roundup of Uber’s technology stack.
 However, simply copying this tech stack without doing your own research can be detrimental to your business model.
 Also, applying the same technologies will not guarantee success for your cab-hailing business.